TK-engineering/land-acquisition-assets/help-scenarios.md

-**Use Case: Profit optimization for new/ongoing communities within the VAR district**
+**Profit optimization for new/ongoing communities within the VAR, MDL districts**

 scripts: